 Physically, Vicodin works via the central nervous system.
 When it binds to opioid receptors, the medication suppresses sensations of pain.
 At the same time, the neurotransmitters that are responsible for mood and feelings are stimulated to begin firing at rapid rates, resulting in an improved sense of well-being.
 It is this concurrent numbing of pain and euphoric state that makes Vicodin such a popular recreational drug.

-Long-Term Effects of Vicodin Dependency or Addiction
+Long-Term Effects of Vicodin Dependency and Addiction

 People who chronically abuse Vicodin may begin to experience some long-term physical and mental effects, as well as develop a dependency on the medication.
 Vicodin has been shown to cause serious medical issues, including: